This resource is part of the Innovative Funding Services (IFS) auto finance Library.

 Pretend that one year ago you purchased a car for $20,000.
 A lender loaned you this amount at 6% interest (APR) to be paid back over 48 months.
 Now, 12 months later, you decide to look for refinancing, because you would like to reduce your monthly payments.
 So, using an auto loan service, you connect with a new lender that will pay off your old lender and give you a new loan.
 This lender offers to give you this loan at a 3% interest rate (APR) with a loan term of 48 months.
 Effectively, by refinancing with this loan term, you will be paying for this car for 60 months, because you already made 12 monthly payments and you are signing up to pay for your new loan for another 48 months.

 So, what would the financial impact of a car refinancing have on how much you pay for your car?
-For sake of simplicity in this example, let’s assume that you will not pay any fees to refinance and are not going to buy any service protection products on your new loan (note, refinancing almost always comes with fees and many refinancing customers opt to buy service protection products).
+For sake of simplicity in this example, let’s assume that you will not pay any fees to refinance and are not going to buy any service protection products with your new loan (note, refinancing almost always comes with fees and many refinancing customers opt to buy service protection products).
 After making your 12th payment on your old loan, you still owe your lender $15,440.
 Your new lender loans you this amount by paying your old lender the $15,440 you still owe.
 Your first payment on your new loan occurs in what would have been the month of your 13th car payment on your old loan.

 The monthly payments on your new loan would be $341.75 compared to the $469.70 per month you paid on the original loan, and, by the end of your loan, you would pay $22,040 with refinancing after the first 12 months [$22,040 = $469.70 *12 + $341.75 * 48].
 Without refinancing after 12 months, you would pay $505 more for your loan, ultimately costing you $22,546 for your loan [$22,545 = $469.70 * 48].
 If you would like to know more about how any of the numbers in this article are calculated, read this article on how car loan interest works.